JNickolay/Data-Analytics/README.md

 ## 🔍 About Me

 I am a dedicated Data Analyst with a passion for uncovering insights and driving data-informed decisions.
 My expertise lies in data cleaning, exploratory data analysis, data visualization, and building predictive models.
-I am proficient in tools like Python, SQL, Excel, and various data visualization platforms such as Tableau and Power BI.
+I am proficient in tools like Python, SQL, Excel, and various data visualization platforms such as Tableau.

 ## 📁 Repository Structure